 What percentage of students receive financial assistance?

-In 2016-17, 31% of the Peabody student population received some form of financial aid.
+In 2021-2022, more than 21% of the Peabody student population receives some form of financial aid.

 Where do Peabody students live?